 All offers of employment are subject to receiving satisfactory references from previous employers.
 We will seek references from successful applicants last two employers, to cover a three year period, whichever is more.
 For posts that involve working with children and / or vulnerable adults and the applicant has worked in these sectors previously, then one reference must be related to the work they carried out with children and / or vulnerable adults.
 For roles working with social care clients, additional references will be sought.

 Many of our roles require candidates to possess certain qualifications.
 Where the vacancy pack sets our essential qualifications, the original certificates must be presented to the recruiting manager at the interview.
 We recognise there alternative routes to obtaining various qualifications.

-Find out more about equivalent qualifications
+Find out more about equivalent qualifications (external website)

 Support and advice for job seekers